 Please contact us at:

-Allium Money Limited, Data Controller, Imperial House, 15-19 Kingsway, London, WC2B 6UN, or email
+Allium Money Limited, Data Controller, Hogarth House, 136 High Holborn, London, WC1V 6PX or email

-You can contact the credit reference agencies (CRAs) currently operating in the UK; the information they hold may not be the same so it is worth contacting them all.
+You can contact the credit reference agencies (CRAs) currently operating in the UK.
+The CRAs may hold slightly varied information about you and so it is worth contacting them all.

 If you want to receive details of the relevant fraud prevention agencies, please contact the Data Controller listed above, or:

 Cifas, 6th Floor, Lynton House, 7-12 Tavistock Square, London, WC1H 9LT, call 0330 100 0180 or fill out their general enquiry form at www.cifas.org.uk